conholdate/conholdate-blog-content/Conholdate.Total/2022-03-11-add-hyperlinks-and-bookmarks-dynamically-using-csharp/index.md

 ## C# API to Add Hyperlinks and Bookmarks Dynamically {#CSharp-API-to-Add-Hyperlinks-and-Bookmarks-Dynamically}

-For adding hyperlinks and bookmarks to reports dynamically, We will be using [GroupDocs.Assembly for .NET][5] API.
-It allows building powerful document automation and report generation applications.
+For adding hyperlinks and bookmarks to reports dynamically, we will be using [GroupDocs.Assembly for .NET][5] API.
+It allows you to build powerful document automation and report generation applications.
 It fetches data from the data source as per the defined template document, assembles it, and generates reports in the specified output format.
 Please either [download][6] the DLL of the API or install it using [NuGet][7].

 ```
 PM> Install-Package GroupDocs.Assembly